cgreen-devs/cgreen/BUILDING.md

 == Linux/Posix/Darwin/Cygwin/Msys2 ==

-Everything just works as expected ;-) except that for Cygwin where you don't need 'sudo' to install.
+Everything just works as expected ;-) except

+- for Cygwin where you don't need 'sudo' to install

+- for MSYS2/Posix you need the correct cmake (/usr/bin/cmake) and make it use the "Unix Makefiles" generator, this is not handled by the Makefile magic at this time, since no simple way to identify which flavour of Msys you are on, so for now you need to

+    mkdir build
+    cd build
+    cmake -G "Unix Makefiles"
+    make

 For all these platforms you get a complete native/Posix Cgreen installation.